 The school has found the introduction of Chromebooks operating through the Google Education platform and operating via wifi has greatly enhanced the learning experience for pupils and maximised the amount of teaching time within lessons, as expected.
-During the year new servers were set up for the administration function.
+The setting up of the new servers for the administration/finance function is now complete.